openstack/keystone-specs/specs/keystone/ocata/password-totp-plugin.rst

 Dependencies
 ============

-Not entirely dependant on, but a useful related change is:
+Not entirely dependent on, but a useful related change is:
 - Credential Encryption

 Documentation Impact